Skip to content

 B.A.
 Growth & Structure of Cities, Bryn Mawr College

-Dissertation: Accessing The Alternative Food Movement: Considerations of Disability Justice in Seattle, WA
+Dissertation: Accessing The Alternative Food Movement: Considerations of Disability Justice in Seattle, WA.
+Chair: Branden Born.

 Research interests when at UW: My interests lie at the intersection of urban studies, environmental studies, and food systems.
 I use food and agriculture as a lens through which to explore issues of social justice, urban design, and ecological politics.
 My research is currently focused on the politics of alternative food movements.
 My experiences with and in the food system both academically and professionally inform much of my research.
 Among other projects, I have worked with the University of Oregon’s Dining Services to identify paths toward sustainability and with Healthy Foods Here, a healthy food retail project in Seattle, WA.
 I have published research on food hubs and organic agriculture.
 In addition, I serve on the board of trustees of Central Co-op, a cooperatively-owned grocery store in Seattle.
 My hope is to incorporate principles of cooperative learning into my teaching pedagogy and expand the interdisciplinary conversation around food/ag studies and cooperative economies.